Corporate governance

 Our basic policy regarding the compensation of our directors (directors and senior executive officers) is to ensure that it leads to improvements in company performance and medium- to long-term corporate value in order to realize the Group's management vision, and to ensure that the remuneration system and decision-making process are transparent, reasonable, and fair so that we can fulfill our accountability to stakeholders, including customers, society, the environment, shareholders, business partners, and employees.
 Based on this basic policy, our executive compensation system is as follows:

-The compensation system for our directors (excluding non-executive directors and outside directors) and senior and above-ranked executive officers places emphasis on linking performance over the short and medium to long term, respectively, and in order to properly evaluate management efforts toward improving medium to long term corporate value, it consists of (1) fixed compensation, (2) performance-linked bonuses, and (3) performance-linked stock compensation.
-Note that the compensation for non-executive directors and outside directors consists only of fixed compensation, from the perspective of properly ensuring the supervisory function of judging the appropriateness of business execution from an objective standpoint.
+compensation structure for our directors (excluding non-executive executive directors and outside directors) and senior executive officers and above is structured to appropriately evaluate management efforts toward improving corporate value in the medium to long term, with an emphasis on performance-linked in the short and medium to long term timeframes.
+It consists of (1) fixed compensation, (2) performance-linked bonuses, and (3) performance-linked stock compensation. compensation for non-executive executive directors and outside directors consists solely of fixed compensation, from the perspective of properly ensuring their supervisory function of judging the appropriateness of business execution from an objective standpoint.

 |